 - Pupils’ behaviour is good and they make a very positive contribution to the well ordered school and the smooth flow of lessons.
 Attendance was above average last year and has risen this year.
 Pupils have a good understanding of how to keep themselves safe.

-- The headteacher’s unrelenting drive to improve the school is shared enthusiastically by staff.
+- The principal’s unrelenting drive to improve the school is shared enthusiastically by staff.
 Leaders’ robust checks on teaching and learning are used well to plan successful actions to overcome weaknesses.
 This means that the school is getting better quickly.